sorecauadrian/path_to_mental_wellness/client/ideas.md

 + Duolingo for mental wellbeing (meditation exercises) similar to [librelingo](https://librelingo.app/)
   + maybe we could master breathing techniques everyday, keeping track of your level in each technique (maybe minutes spent)
+  + meditation sessions
+  + adding streaks

++ Daily journal and mood check

++ Would you rather for happy moments